ayoobkhankh/OpenLedger/README.md

-# OpenLedger Accounting Software
+# OpenLedger Accounting App

-Welcome to the OpenLedger Accounting Software project!
-This software is designed to provide a user-friendly, free, and lightweight accounting solution that can be used on any platform.
-It supports both single and multi-user functionality, and it's built using JavaScript, SQL, and HTML.
+The purpose is to provide a user-friendly, free, and lightweight accounting solution that can be used on any platform.
+It must support both single and multi-user functionality.

 ## Features

-- **Cross-Platform Compatibility:** The accounting software, built upon Node.js and Electron, is intentionally designed to be compatible with multiple platforms, ensuring that it can be readily used by a diverse user base.
-During the initial stage of development, support for three major operating systems: Windows, Linux, and Mac is to be ensured.
+- **Cross-Platform Compatibility:** This app being built upon Node.js and Electron, must be compatible with multiple platforms, ensuring that it can be readily used by a diverse user base.
+During the initial stage of development, support for three major operating systems: Windows, Linux, and Mac is to be available.

 - **Single and Multi-User:** Whether you require individual financial management or seek collaborative accounting capabilities for team-based tasks, our software is equipped to seamlessly address both scenarios.
 Additionally, this software is powered by the Sequelize ORM, which enables support for a wide range of databases, including file-based options like SQLite, as well as robust database systems such as MySQL and PostgreSQL, all managed from a unified codebase.